surendp/BooksListingApplication/README.md

 # BookListingApplication

-A mini project for learning basics of Redux.
+A mini project based on 'Modern React and Redux' course for learning basics of Redux.

 ### Getting Started